jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 1) Caffeine
 1) Dash to Dock
 1) Freon (first requires you to install the package ```lm_sensors```)
-1) Choose any other one plugin
+1) Hide Dash

-#### Ubuntu 18.04 Snaps Install
+#### Snaps Install

 To install and configure snaps, reference chapter 3.
 To show these packages are installed take a screenshot of the output of the command: ```sudo snap --list```.
-Install these packages via Snap:
+Install these packages via Snap on Ubuntu 18.04 desktop:

 1) Android Studio
 1) Blender